 - Urine specific gravity

-- Blood pressure medications are often needed to control high blood pressure.
-Angiotensin-converting enzyme inhibitors and angiotensin receptor blockers are most commonly prescribed.
+- Blood pressure medications to control high blood pressure, most commonly angiotensin-converting enzyme inhibitors and angiotensin receptor blockers

-- You have disorders that are associated with an increased risk of glomerulonephritis
+- You have a condition that increases your risk of glomerulonephritis

 - You develop symptoms of glomerulonephritis